Beautiful Center-stone for an engagement Ring.

 Heated to enhance Luster and Color the industry standard for Sapphire.

 Gem with High Luster and Good Clarity.

-The Sapphire belongs to the corundum group with excellent hardness, exceeded only by Diamond the hardest mineral on Earth.
+The Sapphire belongs to the corundum group, with excellent hardness, exceeded only by Diamond –the hardest mineral on Earth.
 The oldest sapphire finds are in Ceylon, or Sri Lanka as it is known today where they are mined from ancient times.
-Ceylon sapphires are recognised by the luminosity of their light to mid-blue colours. ranging from blue to purple and pink.
+Ceylon sapphires are recognized by the luminosity of their light to mid-blue colors.
+Ranging from blue to purple and pink.
 Top-quality sapphires are extremely rare.
 Beauty, magnificent colour, transparency, and durability are the main features.
 Color determines the value of a sapphire.
 Sri Lanka is known for the finest and the largest sapphires in the world.